Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Methodology

-\textbf{Multimodal Encoders.} Multimodal Encoder includes Vision Encoder and Audio Encoder.
-For image or video frame input, we employ the CLIP model~\cite{clip} as Vision Encoder to extract visual embeddings $F=\{f_i\}_{i=1}^M$, where $M$ denotes the number of visual embeddings.
+Multimodal Encoder includes Vision Encoder and Audio Encoder.
+For visual input, we employ the CLIP ViT-14/L~\cite{clip} as Vision Encoder to extract visual embeddings $F=\{f_i\}_{i=1}^M$, where $M$ denotes the number of visual embeddings.
 When the input is image, $M=1$.
-For audio input, we utilize CLAP~\cite{elizalde2023clap} as Audio Encoder to obtain audio embeddings $A=\{a_i\}_{i=1}^N$, with $N$ representing the number of audio embeddings.\\
+For audio input, we utilize CLAP~\cite{elizalde2023clap} as Audio Encoder to obtain audio embeddings $A=\{a_i\}_{i=1}^N$, with $N$ representing the number of audio embeddings.